copasi/model_replicator/UserManual.md

 ### Chemical synapses

 This type of connection is intended for electrophysiological models of neurons where the membrane potential is an explicit variable and the neurons are connected through chemical synapses.

 Chemical synapses involve the release of a neurotransmitter by a presynaptic neuron (caused by an action potential), its diffusion across the synapse, binding to a receptor in the postsynaptic neuron, finally triggering an action potential in the postsynaptic neuron.
 Chemical synapses have the properties of being directional and depending on the diffusion, binding, and release or degradation of the neurotransmitter.
 [Destexhe *et al.* (1994)](https://doi.org/10.1162/neco.1994.6.1.14) published a simple kinetic model of chemical synapses that still provides a reallistic reproduction of the phenomenon.
 Under this approach, each synapse requires only one one extra variable: an ODE representing the proportion of bound postsynaptic neurotransmitter receptor.
 In a chemical synapse of neuron_i to neuron_j, where the membrane potential of neuron_i is *V<sub>i</sub>* and of neuron_j is *V<sub>j</sub>*, the proportion of bound receptor at neuron_j, *br<sub>i,j</sub>* is governed by the following differential equation:

 $$\frac{d br_{i,j}}{dt} = \frac{ \( \frac{1}{tau\_r} - \frac{1}{tau\_d} \) \cdot (1 - br_{i,j})}{1 + e^{V_0 - V\_i}} -\frac{br_{i,j}}{tau\_d}$$

 then the differential equation for the membrane potential at the postsynaptic neuron (neuron_j) is expanded by one term to represent the potential caused by the bound receptor:

-$$\frac{d V_j}{dt} = ... + g_c \cdot br_{i,j} \cdot (V_{syn} - V_i)$$
+$$\frac{d V_j}{dt} = ... + g \cdot br_{i,j} \cdot (V_{syn} - V_i)$$

+The parameters involved are: *tau<sub>r</sub>* a characteristic time for release of neurotransmitter from the presynaptic neuron, *tau<sub>d</sub>* a characteristic time for clearance of the neurotransmitter from the bound postsynaptic receptor, *V<sub>0</sub>* a reversal potential, *V<sub>syn</sub>* the reversal potential of the synapse, and *g* is a synaptic weight (because *sbmodler* simply adds a term to the membrane potential equation, this does not get divided by the membrace capacitance thus,parameter *g* here is effectively the conductance of the synapse divided by the capacitance of the postsynaptic neuron)

+listed below, with the options by which they can be set, and a description.

 | parameter | default | option to set value                       |